Beacon: For navigation

 Beacons help guide navigators to their destinations.
 Types of navigational beacons include radar reflectors, radio beacons, sonic and visual signals.
 Visual beacons range from small, single-pile structures to large lighthouses or light stations and can be located on land or on water.
 Lighted beacons are called lights; unlighted beacons are called daybeacons.
 Aerodrome beacons are used to indicate locations of airports and helipads.

+In the United States, a series of beacons were constructed across the country in the 1920s and 1930s to help guide pilots delivering air mail.
+They were placed about 25 miles apart from each other, and included large concrete arrows with accompanying lights to illuminate them.

 Handheld beacons are also employed in aircraft marshalling, and are used by the marshal to deliver instructions to the crew of aircraft as they move around an active airport, heliport or aircraft carrier.

 For defensive communications (historical)

 Historically, beacons were fires lit at well-known locations on hills or high places, used either as lighthouses for navigation at sea, or for signalling over land that enemy troops were approaching, in order to alert defenses.
 As signals, beacons are an ancient form of optical telegraph and were part of a relay league.

 Systems of this kind have existed for centuries over much of the world.
 The ancient Greeks called them phryctoriae, while beacons figure on several occasions on the column of Trajan.

-In ancient China, sentinels on and near the Great Wall of China used a sophisticated system of daytime smoke and nighttime flame to send signals along long chains of beacon towers.
+In imperial China, sentinels on and near the Great Wall of China used a sophisticated system of daytime smoke and nighttime flame to send signals along long chains of beacon towers.

-Legend has it that Zhōu Yōu Wáng, king of the Western Zhou dynasty, played a trick multiple times in order to amuse his often melancholy concubine, ordering beacon towers lit to fool his Marquess and soldiers.
-But when enemies, led by Marquess of Shen really arrived at the wall, although the towers were lit, no defenders came, leading to Yōu's death and the collapse of the Western Zhou dynasty.
+Legend has it that King You of Zhou played a trick multiple times in order to amuse his often melancholy concubine, ordering beacon towers lit to fool his vassals and soldiers.
+But when enemies, led by the Marquess of Shen really arrived at the wall, although the towers were lit, no defenders came, leading to King Yōu's death and the collapse of the Western Zhou dynasty.
+However, in reality the Great Wall did not exist until long after King You's death.

 Thucydides wrote that during the Peloponnesian War, the Peloponnesians who were in Corcyra were informed by night-time beacon signals of the approach of sixty Athenian vessels from Lefkada.

 In the 10th century, during the Arab–Byzantine wars, the Byzantine Empire used a beacon system to transmit messages from the border with the Abbasid Caliphate, across Anatolia to the imperial palace in the Byzantine capital, Constantinople.
 It was devised by Leo the Mathematician for Emperor Theophilos, but either abolished or radically curtailed by Theophilos' son and successor, Michael III.
 Beacons were later used in Greece as well, while the surviving parts of the beacon system in Anatolia seem to have been reactivated in the 12th century by Emperor Manuel I Komnenos.